Vanessa Kirby: 2021–present: Independent films and blockbusters

 In 2021, Kirby co-founded, with her sister Juliet, the London-based production company Aluna Entertainment which has a first look deal with Netflix.
 The same year, she played the leading role in the drama film Italian Studies.
 David Fear from Rolling Stones wrote that Kirby delivers a: "completely raw, guileless, ego-less performance".

 Between 2021 and 2023, Kirby was one of the hosts of the True Spies podcast, alongside Hayley Atwell, Sophia Di Martino, and Daisy Ridley.
 In 2022, she appeared in the drama film The Son with Hugh Jackman, which had its world premiere at the 79th Venice International Film Festival.
 Despite mixed reviews from critics, the performances of Jackman and Kirby were praised.
 Clayton Davis, for Variety, said: "Kirby is reinventing the wheel of acting with a masterfully executed physical portrayal".

 She replaced Jodie Comer as Empress Joséphine de Beauharnais, Napoleon Bonaparte's first wife, in the historical drama film Napoleon (2023) with Joaquin Phoenix in the title role, and directed by Ridley Scott.
 Kirby also reprised her role of Alanna Mitsopolis, alias the White Widow, in Mission: Impossible – Dead Reckoning Part One (2023).
 In February 2024, Kirby was cast as Sue Storm / Invisible Woman in the Marvel Cinematic Universe film The Fantastic Four: First Steps which was released on 25 July 2025.
 She will reprise the role in Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).

 In March 2024, it was announced that Kirby would be playing Lynette, the leading role in the Netflix adaptation of The Night Always Comes based on the Willy Vlautin novel.
 Filming took place in Portland during spring 2024.

 Personal life

 From 2015 to 2019, Kirby was in a relationship with English actor Callum Turner.

 Since 2022, she has been in a relationship with Paul Rabil, an American former professional lacrosse player, co-founder and President of Premier Lacrosse League.
 During CCXP Mexico in May 2025, Kirby and Rabil revealed that the couple were expecting their first child.
+On 7 September 2025, Kirby announced that she had given birth to her and Rabil's first child.